ejmr/LNVL/docs/Howto.md

 A *scene* is the container for everything that happens in LNVL.
 All character dialog, all background images, all transitions, all of these things take place inside of a scene.
-That means we cannot do anything without first creating a scene.
-Here is the most basic example:
+That means you cannot do anything without first creating a scene.
+Here is the most basic
+example:

     START = LNVL.Scene:new{}